Up: Encrypt [Contents][Index]

 Function: gpgme_error_t gpgme_op_encrypt (gpgme_ctx_t ctx, gpgme_key_t recp[], gpgme_encrypt_flags_t flags, gpgme_data_t plain, gpgme_data_t cipher)

 The function gpgme_op_encrypt encrypts the plaintext in the data object plain for the recipients recp and stores the ciphertext in the data object cipher or writes it directly to the file set with gpgme_data_set_file_name for the data object cipher.
 The type of the ciphertext created is determined by the ASCII armor (or, if that is not set, by the encoding specified for cipher) and the text mode attributes set for the context ctx.
+If a filename has been set with gpgme_data_set_file_name for the data object plain then this filename is stored in the ciphertext.

-If the flag GPGME_ENCRYPT_ARCHIVE is set, then an encrypted archive is created from the files and directories given as NUL-separated list in the data object plain and returned in the data object cipher.
-The paths of the files and directories have to be given as paths relative to the current working directory or relative to the base directory set with gpgme_data_set_file_name.
+If the flag GPGME_ENCRYPT_ARCHIVE is set, then an encrypted archive is created from the files and directories given as NUL-separated list in the data object plain.
+The paths of the files and directories have to be given as paths relative to the current working directory or relative to the base directory set with gpgme_data_set_file_name for the data object plain.

 recp must be a NULL-terminated array of keys.
 The user must keep references for all keys during the whole duration of the call (but see gpgme_op_encrypt_start for the requirements with the asynchronous variant).